glpi-project/doc/source/modules/configuration/dropdowns/assistance.rst

 In the form of a ticket category, you can find some information about this category including but not limited to:

 * Responsible and technical group for the automatic assignment of tickets
-* Default category of the knowledgebase when you want to add a solution of a ticket
+* Default category of the knowledge base when you want to add a solution of a ticket
 * Visibility of the category depending on the interface (simplified/standard) or object
 * Ticket template to use for this category
 * Parent category